kranandtech/polling-api/README.md

 -	localhost:8000/api/v1/options/option_id/delete (To delete an option)
 -	localhost:8000/api/v1/options/option_id/add_vote (To increment the count of votes)
 -	localhost:8000/api/v1/questions/question_id (To view a question and it’s options)
+-	localhost:8000/api/v1 (To view all questions and it’s options)